apphiaWang/CMPT732_NY_CAB/running.md

 0. Please find all programs below under `$project_root/transportation_aaa264`

+> Step 1 to 4 are all doing etl work.
+Processed data is ready for analysis.
+You may skip the 4 steps.
 1. **etl_PU_DO/code/etl_parquet_all.py**
-> Processed data is ready.
-You may skip this part.
 Usage:
 ```
 spark-submit etl_parquet_all.py $raw_data_path ../output_all